NeoSkin7/Website/site/content/post/canada.md

 ![Government Building and Changing of the Guard](/img/blog/24-07-2025/sml_gov.png)

-#### Enough spires for ya?
+#### Enough Spires for Ya?

 Each of the Canadian provinces also has its own government, responsible for the administration of the province.

 If you visit the Canadian parliament at around 0945, you might just be lucky enough to catch the changing of the guard - a ceremony that lasts over an hour!
 During the change-over, the marching band treats spectators to a medley of Canadian pop, including Shania Twain and Avril Lavigne.

-> ### Harsh conditions
+> ### Harsh Conditions
 >
 > Whilst exploring Canada, I saw many ways in which the population has adapted to deal with extreme temperature fluctuations.
-You see, whilst summer is hot at 27 °C, winter is also cold at -7 °C - data for Toronto in July (max) and January (min).
+You see, whilst summer is hot at 27 °C, winter is also cold at −7 °C - data for Toronto in July (max) and January (min).
 A prominent feature in Quebéc (the city) is the high-pitched curved roofs, which make for pretty photographs but also ensure that snow does not collect and collapse the roof!

 ## Closing Thoughts

 ![Niagara Falls](/img/blog/24-07-2025/niagara.jpg)

-#### Worth the trip?
+#### Worth the Trip?

 Whilst my goal was not to provide a travel guide, I do hope that you might find this persuasive enough to consider a trip to Canada for yourself!
 I found myself marvelling at everything from architecture to beaver dams and so much more; it really is a fantastic place to go.
 Great food, great people and great places - all the boxes are ticked.